AsgrimS/halfling-wizard/README.md

 # Halfling Wizard App

-Compact app for browsing D&D 5e related stuff
+Compact app for browsing D&D 5e related stuff using free API: https://www.dnd5eapi.co/graphql

+## Used technologies and additional info.

+- React
+- Typescript
+- GraphQL + Appolo Client
+- Styled Components
+- Yarn
+- React Testing Library
+- PWA Enabled
+- Airbnb eslint and prettier configuration
+- Automated tests on PRs and pushes via.
+Github Actions
+- Responsive Design

+**P.S.** *The main purpose of this project is to me to train using those technologies so the content may be "small" :P*

 ## Available Scripts